ElBrewster/tailwind-cheat-sheet/README.md

 ## What's Tailwind?

-Tailwind is a CSS framework that uses short-hand for pre-existing CSS stylesheet language.
-These short-hand phrases are called "utility classes" and they are declared inside the class/className of an html attribute.
+Tailwind is a CSS framework that uses short-hand for pre-existing CSS stylesheet declarations.
+These short-hand phrases are called "utility classes", referring to a styling property and its value.
+They are declared inside the class/className of an html attribute.
 Many utility classes can be used in one attribute statement like so:

+`<footer className="sticky bottom-0 flex flex-row bg-indigo-950 p-2"></footer>`

 ## Screenshots